-Shared houses/flats refer to whole houses/flats where each bedroom is let individually.
+Shared flats/houses have bedrooms that are rented out individually.
 This type of accommodation is particularly suitable for individual students wishing to share a property with other students.
-You should have your own bedroom and expect to share the other facilities such as the living room, kitchen and bathroom with the other tenants.
-Ideally you should have an individual tenancy agreement for your room which means that you not are responsible if the other tenant(s) are unable to pay their rent for their room(s).
+You should have your own bedroom and expect to share the other facilities, such as the living room, kitchen and bathroom.
+Ideally, you should have an individual tenancy agreement for your room which means that you not are responsible for the other tenants.